-- Video must meet the following criteria: - Video must follow FIRST branding and design standards. - Video cannot be longer than 60 seconds. - Video must be of a high quality, as submissions may be used later to promote FIRST. - o Team must have permission from the copyright owners for the music used in the video.

-- o Music and permissions must be listed in video credits. - Video must be submitted by the deadline given by the tournament director. - Video highlights the mentor's contribution to the Team and demonstrates what sets the mentor apart. - Follow video award submission guidelines.
+- Video must follow FIRST branding and design standards. - Video cannot be longer than 60 seconds. - Video must be of a high quality, as submissions may be used later to promote FIRST. - Team must have permission from the copyright owners for the music used in the video. - Music and permissions must be listed in video credits. - Video must be submitted by the deadline given by the tournament director. - Video highlights the mentor's contribution to the Team and demonstrates what sets the mentor apart.